neverinfamous/R2-Manager-Worker/DOCKER_README.md

 ## ✨ Features

+- 🚀 **NEW!
+S3 Import [BETA]** - Migrate data from Amazon S3 buckets to R2 using Cloudflare's Super Slurper API
 - 📋 **Job History Tracking** - Complete audit trail for bulk operations with filterable job list and event timeline
 - 🤖 **AI Search Integration** - Connect R2 buckets to Cloudflare AI Search for semantic search and RAG
 - 🔎 **Cross-Bucket Search** - Search for files across all buckets with advanced filtering
 - 🪣 **Bucket Management** - Create, rename, and delete R2 buckets (with bulk delete support)
 - 📦 **Multi-Bucket Download** - Select and download multiple buckets as a single ZIP archive with "Select All" button
+- 🧭 **Bucket Filtering** - Filter buckets by name, size, and creation date with preset and custom ranges
 - 📁 **Folder Management** - Create, rename, copy, move, and delete folders
 - 📄 **File Management** - Rename files via context menu
 - 🔍 **Smart Filtering** - Real-time filtering by filename/folder name